AaradhyaGitHub/AaradhyaGitHub/FlowBook-About.md

 - Section headers on slides ("ROUND INFO", "TAKEDOWNS", etc.)
 - Progress counter (Question 5/14)
 - Spider graph visualization (probably react-native-chart-kit or victory-native)
-- Store raw answers in Firebase (for edit mode later)
+- Store raw answers in Firebase (for edit mode later)✅Implemented
-- User authentication (have a separate login system in another repo, need to integrate)
+- User authentication (have a separate login system in another repo, need to integrate) ✅Implemented
 - Better rating algorithm (currently just averages 2 sliders, should use 10-15 data points)

 **What I'm NOT doing:**